 All of these packs are superb when it comes to functionality however, the hip pocketed are highly preferred by anglers.
 These come with a belt that is tied around the waist, you can easily twist the bag forward to access.
 When not in use, turn it to the back to fish conveniently.

-After a lot of research, our experts found some of the best fly fishing hip packs.
-One product that stands out from all other choices is the Simms Tributary Hip Pack.
-It is an extremely durable storage bag with a degree of adjustability.
+After a lot of research, our experts found Fishpond Thunderhead Submersible as the overall best fly fishing hip pack.
+It is an extremely durable waterproof storage bag with a degree of adjustability.

 Learn more about this bag along with our other top recommendations in detail below.